Skip to content

 3. Magnetometer or Compass

 A magnetometer is nothing but another name for a compass.
-It works with GPS coordinates to determine your exact location and direction in which you’re standing.
+It works with GPS coordinates to determine the exact location and direction in which you’re standing.

-It senses the magnetic fields, both the magnitude (strength) and the direction of the field so that it can detect your exact position in the coordinate space.
+It senses the magnetic fields, both the magnitude (strength) and the direction of the field to detect your exact position in the coordinate space.

 4. Barometric Pressure Sensor